wp-plugins/wp-customize/readme.txt

 == Changelog ==

+= 0.4 =

+* Added a field to enter custom CSS for the login page.
+* Modified the label text and text input sizes.

 = 0.3 =

 * Modified the markup for the sub-section headers in the Customize page found under the Settings section of the WordPress admin to make it more obvious there are different sections.